Kataki-Takanashi/ollama-bridge/README.md

 The compiled binaries will be available in the `dist` directory.

 ## Security
-- All connections are secured via HTTPS (provided by ngrok)
+- All connections are secured via HTTPS (provided by localtunnel)
 - Authentication is required for all API requests
 - Each session generates a unique access token